northscaler/bunyaner/README.md

 ## Tips

 ### Don't use return value feature with deferred logging
-If you use deferred logging, like `log.debug(() => somethingExpensive())`, remember that you'll only get the value if the current log level is at or below the method's level.
+If you use deferred logging, like `log.debug(() => somethingExpensive())`, remember that you'll only get the value if the current log level is at or below the method's level, so don't use deferred logging with inline logging.

 ### Use aspects for tracing
-Combine AOP from [@northscaler/aspectify](https://www.npmjs.com/package/@northscaler/aspectify) with this library's deferred logging to do automated, efficient and unobstrusive tracing.
+Combine AOP from [@northscaler/aspectify](https://www.npmjs.com/package/@northscaler/aspectify) with this library's deferred logging to do automated, efficient and unobtrusive tracing.
 Here's an example that logs inputs as well as happy & saddy path outputs:
 ```javascript
 // in file tracer.js